Table of Contents Contents

 Prince Edward Island

-PEI has only recently started using the federal system on $50 per tonne.
-As of 2023, residents will start receiving rebates.
-The amounts are $480 per individual, $240 for a spouse or common law partner and $120 per child.
+PEI had only recently started using the federal system at $50 per tonne.
+As of 2023, residents started receiving rebates.
+The CCR amounts were $440 per individual, $220 for a spouse or common-law partner and $110 per child.

 Northwest Territories

-The Northwest Territories also have their own system.
-They charge around 11.7 cents per litre in carbon levies but their rebate system is different from that of the federal government.
-There is a 100% rebate on all levies paid on fuels used to heat the home.
-They also have a cost of living offset.
-This is around $104 per adult and $120 per child.
+The Northwest Territories also had their own system.
+They charged around 11.7 cents per litre in carbon levies but their rebate system was different from that of the federal government.
+There was a 100% rebate on all levies paid on fuels used to heat the home.
+They also had a cost of living offset.
+This was around $104 per adult and $120 per child.

 Yukon and Nunavut

-Both the Yukon and Nunavut are now part of the government system.
-That means that the tax is $50 per tonne and the rebate works out to $80 per individual.
-It may be more depending on where you live in this region.
+Both the Yukon and Nunavut became part of the government system.
+That means that the tax was $50 per tonne and the rebate worked out to $80 per individual.
+It may be have been more depending on where you lived in this region.

 Why You May Not Have Received Your Rebate